euphorie/Euphorie/docs/implementation/client/session.rst

 *zodb_path* is a reference to the corresponding Plone object (see :ref:`content_types`).

-Modules and risk each have additional attributes which are stored in the *module* and *risk* tables respectively.
+Modules and risks each have additional attributes which are stored in the *module* and *risk* tables respectively.

 The *action_plan* table stores information entered in the action plan phase.